ideasman42/nirw-search/readme.rst

                         pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.
   --full-name           Show absolute path names.
+  --no-index            Do not display numbers before each file path.
   --index-zero          Start indices at zero instead of one.

 filepath matching arguments: